Section 1: Purpose

 2.5 What Is The Process Of Updating The Informant

-As part of our investigative process, AND will update the informant of the progress of the investigation.
+As part of our investigative process, Australian Disability Network will update the informant of the progress of the investigation.
 These updates can include the following:

-AND’s commitment is that the informant will be updated once a month while the investigation is ongoing.
+Australian Disability Network’s commitment is that the informant will be updated once a month while the investigation is ongoing.
 They will then be updated once the investigation has been closed.
-AND will strive to provide as much feedback on the investigation as possible.
-However, due to AND’s privacy guidelines, there is often information that cannot be shared with the informant.
+Australian Disability Network will strive to provide as much feedback on the investigation as possible.
+However, due to Australian Disability Network’s privacy guidelines, there is often information that cannot be shared with the informant.

 The subject of the report will only be advised of the investigation and subsequent results if it is appropriate to do so and with the agreement of the person making the report.